Let’s face it.

 Or something else altogether?

-In truth, building a popular blog is not about holding out for the perfect strategy.
+In truth, building a popular blog that makes money is not about holding out for the perfect strategy.

 It’s about relentless testing and knowing that you don’t need to do everything right to succeed.